 - How many people visited your website or online store?

-- How many of your visitors gave you their contact information?
+- How many of your visitors filled out a contact form?

 - How many made a purchase?

-When you have those numbers, you’re just creating a ratio that helps you know how well your site or store is performing.
-Watch the video below or keep reading to learn how to calculate it
+When you have those numbers, you’re just creating a ratio that helps you see how many potential customers performed the desired action and how well your website or store is performing.
+Watch the video below or keep reading to learn how to calculate website conversion rate:

-Think about it this way.
-Imagine you own a store in a local shopping mall.
+Think about website conversion rate this way: Imagine you own a store in a local shopping mall.
 On any given day, 100 people walk in to take a look around.
 Of those 100, two of them decide to make a purchase.
 You would have an in-store conversion rate of 2%.

 Now think about that in the digital environment.
-If 100 people visit your website and two of them give you their contact information and/or make a purchase, you have an on-site conversion rate of 2% (and you’d actually be doing pretty well).
+If 100 people visit your website and two of them click on a CTA button on your landing page that takes them to a sign up for or a shopping cart, you have an on-site conversion rate of 2% (and you’d actually be doing pretty well).

-Not sold yet?
+Not sold on just how beneficial website conversion rate optimization can be for your business?
 Let's illustrate it with some simple math.
 Let’s assume that every time someone makes a purchase from your site they spend $30.
 By improving your conversion rate, you can significantly impact your business without spending any more money to drive traffic to your site.

 Now that you know all about on-site conversion, it's time to focus on one type of on-site conversion critical to your long-term success: building an email list.